Fun things to do in Miami for kids that won’t break the bank!

 And of course we couldn’t leave the Keys without some famous Key Lime Pie!

-One of my top tips for finding affordable family activities when you travel is to take advantage of a local museum membership if you have one.
+One of my top tips for finding kids activities in South Florida is to take advantage of a local museum membership if you have one.

-We have a membership at our local Museum of Life & Science, which gives us free or half-price entry to thousands of museums all over the country.
+We have a membership at our local science museum, which gives us free or half-price entry to thousands of museums all over the country through the ASTC passport program.

 We were able to get free admission to the incredible Frost Museum of Science in downtown Miami by showing my membership card and ID.